oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 }
 ```

-You also need to update the kubernetes deployment definition for the store's headless MongoDB service.
+You also need to update the Kubernetes deployment definition for the store's headless MongoDB service.
 This fixes a problem with the store not being able to find the database. **This entry is at the bottom of the file.**

 `kubernetes/store-k8s/store-mongodb.yml`